We stand with Ukraine to help keep people safe. Join us

 9. Keep everything up to date

 Responsible phone makers and software developers regularly release security patches and updates.
 These fix vulnerabilities that hackers can use to get into devices and accounts.
 If you don’t install security updates, you can leave yourself open to these hacks.
-Sometimes, this will be done automatically, but you might also have to manually search for updates.

 Things to keep updated: